 - Ensure that the task occurs during a time interval that allows a halt to key serving activity. - For a backup task, the IBM Security Key Lifecycle Manager server must be running in a normal operational state.
-The IBM Security Key Lifecycle Manager database instance must be available. - For a restore task, the IBM Security Key Lifecycle Manager database instance must be accessible through the IBM Security Key Lifecycle Manager data source.
+The IBM Security Key Lifecycle Manager database instance must be available. - · For a restore task, the IBM Security Key Lifecycle Manager database instance must be accessible through the IBM Security Key Lifecycle Manager data source.
 Before you start a restore task, ensure that you have the password that was used when the backup file was created.
 Restored files must be written to the same IBM Security Key Lifecycle Manager server from which the data was previously backed up.
-Alternatively, the restored files must be written to a replica computer. - Ensure that the directories, which are associated with the tklm.backup.dir property exist.
+Alternatively, the restored files must be written to an identical, replica computer. - Ensure that directories exist that are associated with the tklm.backup.dir and tklm.db2.backup.dir properties.
 Also, ensure read and write access to these directories for the system and IBM Security Key Lifecycle Manager administrator accounts under which the IBM Security Key Lifecycle Manager server and the DB2 server run.